All Collections

 2. Log into Sisu.

-3. Click the chatbox and give us the email address you want clients to be able to reply to.
+3. Click the chat bubble and give us the email address you want clients to be able to reply to.

 4. After your Customer Success team gets everything set up in Sisu, you'll get an email like the one below.
 Just click the link to verify your new Reply email.